nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterCopyProfilerUrl` - Copies the profiler url to your system clipboard (+ register).
 Note that commands `FlutterRun` and
   `FlutterDevTools` must be executed first.
 - `FlutterLspRestart` - This command restarts the dart language server, and is intended for situations where it begins to work incorrectly.
-- `FlutterSuper` - Go to super class, method using custom LSP method `dart/textDocument/super`
+- `FlutterSuper` - Go to super class, method using custom LSP method `dart/textDocument/super`.
+- `FlutterReanalyze` - Forces LSP server reanalyze using custom LSP method `dart/reanalyze`.

 <hr/>